rsookram/hanzi-count/README.md

 \* Only a common subset of the CJK Unified Ideographs unicode block is counted for simplicity and performance reasons.
 This includes simplified and traditional characters, as well as Kanji.
-Some less common characters may be excluded.
+Some less common characters are excluded.

 ## Example

+The basic usage of `hanzi-count` looks like:

 ```shell
 > cat file.txt